 The Reverend Nigel Massey, Rector

 Nigel has been the Rector of Saint Esprit since 1994.
-He was born in Staffordshire, England, and grew up on the island of Cyprus.
-After studying Egyptology and Hieroglyphics at Birmingham University, he read theology at Oxford University and was ordained to a parish in Birmingham.
-Before coming to Saint Esprit, he worked for the Church of England's Board of Mission and Unity, researching relations between Christians and Muslims in France, and advised the Bishop of London on interfaith relations.
-He also serves as Chaplain of the Huguenot Society of America, and as a spiritual director at the General Theological Seminary.
+He was born in Staffordshire, England, and spent part of his childhood on the island of Cyprus.
+After studying Ancient History and Archeology specializing in Egyptian Hieroglyphics at Birmingham University, he read theology at Oxford University and was ordained to a parish in Birmingham.
+During that time he also took a degree in Islamic Studies.
+Before coming to Saint Esprit, he worked for the Church of England's Board of Mission and Unity, researching relations between Christians and Muslims in France, and was Advisor to the Bishop of London on Interfaith Relations.
+He is the Chaplain of the Huguenot Society of America, and a spiritual director at the General Theological Seminary.
+He is the Chair of the Diocesan Global Mission Commission, and a Trustee of the Cathedral of St. John the Divine.
+He is married to his partner of twenty-eight years, and they have a black Labrador named Stormy.

 Frederic Spitz, Parish Administrator, Rector's Assistant